 Like WTC, CTC is paid by HMRC and you must apply to HMRC in order to claim.
 You can then indicate whether you would prefer to be paid every week or every four weeks, although the final decision can be made by HMRC.

 While not relevant for those who are currently too ill to work, Jobseekers Allowance (JSA) is a benefit that may be helpful if you want to look for a new job once you feel well enough to work.
-You can apply if you are over 18, not currently working, not in full time education and your parents are no longer receiving child benefit to look after you.
+You can apply if you are over 18, not currently working, or working less than 16 hours a week, not in full time education and your parents are no longer receiving child benefit to look after you.

 You will be asked to attend an initial interview at a Jobcentre and sign a commitment document to receive JSA.
 The agreement will take into account your responsibilities at home and your health if needed.
 JSA will only continue to be paid if you complete activities, as suggested by your work coach and outlined in the agreement you sign, in order to help you find work.
 You must also go to any interview or take any job you may be offered, unless you can show you have good reason not to.

-Information published November 2018 and was correct at the time of publishing.
-For any queries you may have about the above information, please call the Leukaemia Care team on 01905 755977 or email firstname.lastname@example.org
+Information was published in November 2023 and was correct at the time of publishing.
+For any queries you may have about the above information, please call us at 01905 755977 and ask to speak to Leukaemia Care’s Advocacy team or email us direct at firstname.lastname@example.org